-The Bristol Bay Ciulistet Program supports young leaders from Bristol Bay by placing them with local internship opportunities, building Bristol Bay specific leadership skills and knowledge, and connecting them with a network of peers and mentors across the region.
-The program is designed to support Indigenous young people ages 18-26 in becoming the next generation of Bristol Bay leadership.
+The Bristol Bay Ciulistet program supports young leaders from Bristol Bay by placing them with local internship opportunities, building Bristol Bay specific leadership skills and knowledge, and connecting them with a network of peers and mentors across the region.
+The program is designed to support Indigenous young people ages 18-28 in becoming the next generation of Bristol Bay leadership.
 During Ciulistet, participants will take part in an internship with a tribe, village corporation, or local or regional entity; engage in monthly calls with fellow Ciulistet participants; and take part in two retreats to deepen learning, skills, and relationships.
-This is the first cohort of Bristol Bay Ciulistet, and the program will take place from January-May 2022.

-The program will take place from January-May 2022.
+The Internships will take place from January-May 2024

 - March: First retreat

 - May: Second retreat

 - End of May: Program ends